nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 fwom them nigger waiters, nohow.”

-“I guess you spit in it as you said, all right,” cried the pantryman....
-“Yes, you!
+“I guess you spit in it as you said, all right,” cried the pantryman.<span class="three-dots"></span>“Yes, you!
 You’d wallow in a pigpen and eat the filth, youse so doggone low-down.”

 “Now cut all o’ that out,” said the steward.
 “How could he do anything